Entropy along expanding foliations: Introduction

+The first example of $C^1$-persistent, non-hyperbolic, transitive (i.e. having a dense orbit in the whole manifold) diffeomorphisms was described by M. Shub on the 4-dimensional torus $\TT^4=\TT^2 \times \TT^2$ as a skew product of an Anosov diffeomorphism by ones that are derived from an Anosov.
+Later, R. Ma\~n\'e \cite{Ma} proved that some derived-from-Anosov diffeomorphisms on $\TT^3$ are $C^1$-persistently transitive (for a different proof, see \cite{PS}).
+Both examples depend on the manifold and topological structure of the maps.

+In the remarkable paper \cite{BD}, Bonatti and D\'{i}az make use of 'blender'--a semi-local model, to provide a much broader class of nonhyperbolic and transitive maps.
+In their construction, some perturbation (to obtain blenders) is necessary, and one also need some global assumption on the invariant manifolds.
+More precisely, the blender is a robust structure that can induce expanding property of the center bundle on some local unstable disks; in order to extend the expansion from the blender to every unstable leaves, in general one need some extra hypothesis on the invariant manifold to guarantee that the iteration of invariant leaves will cross the blender .

+In this paper, we provide a new measure-theoretical way to prove transitivity without using perturbation:

+\begin{main} Let $f$ be a $C^2$ volume preserving, partially hyperbolic diffeomorphism with one dimensional center.
+Suppose $f$ is accessible and the center exponent is not vanishing, then $f$ is $C^1$ robustly transitive, i.e., every $C^1$ diffeomorphism $g$ (not necessarily volume preserving) in a $C^1$ neighborhood of $f$ is transitive. \end{main}

+To show the transitively of $g$, we consider a special class of invariant measures $\G(\cdot)$ (see Definition~\ref{df.G}).
+For a diffeomorphism $f$, the measures in $\G(f)$ have positive center exponent means that we have expansion along the center direction; thus for point in a full volume subset, any of its neighborhood has uniform size along the center-unstable direction after some iteration.
+By the analysis of $\G(f^{-1})$ (Lemma~\ref{l.Ginverse}), one can show that for Lebesgue almost every point, its negative orbit is almost dense, this implies the transitivity.
+Moreover, since $\G(\cdot)$ is defined using partial entropy, the regularity of partial entropy enables us to prove that the two phenomenons above are robust.

+Let us observe that although for volume preserving partially hyperbolic diffeomorphism, accessibility implies transitivity, this is not true for dissipative partially hyperbolic diffeomorphisms, see the recent work of Y. Shi \cite{Sh}.
+Y. Shi's work also shows that the assumption of non-vanishing exponent is necessary.
+One may further ask if every volume preserving, partially hyperbolic diffeomorphism with one dimensional center and vanishing center exponent is always not robustly transitive.

 \nt{\bf Outline of the work}.
-In section 2 we give the necessary material which will be used throughout the text.
-And in Section 3 we build a sequence of measurable partitions, which is used in Section 4 to prove Theorem \ref{main.D}.
+In section 2 we give the necessary background which will be used throughout the text.
+In Section 3 we build a sequence of measurable partitions, which is used in Section 4 to prove Theorem \ref{main.D}.
 Section 5 is devoted to the proofs of Theorems \ref{main.A} and \ref{main.B}.
-The proof of Theorem \ref{main.C} is divided into Sections 6 and 7.
+The proof of Theorem \ref{main.C} is divided into Sections 6 and 7, which also contains the proof of Corollary~\ref{maincor.generic}.
+And we give the proof of Theorem~\ref{main.transitive} in Section~\ref{s.transitive}.